athomasq/athomasq.github.io/pages/aboot.md

 ### Consulting

-I have a very limited number of hours available for professional consulting.
-My clients are typically venture capital firms, hedge funds, pension funds, sovereign wealth funds, and similar institutions.
+I have a limited number of hours available for professional consulting.
+My clients are typically venture capital firms, hedge funds, sovereign wealth funds, and similar institutions.

 Topics I advise on include: